DiceSpinner/LobsterFramework/Documentation/manual/AbilitySystem.md

 ```
 ![example1-addControl](../resources/example1-addcontrol.gif)

-Here we're using [`AbilityManager.EnqueueAbility<T>(string)`](xref:LobsterFramework.AbilitySystem.AbilityManager.EnqueueAbility``1(System.String)) for ability invokation, note that this call should only be done during `Update()` since the ability execution will take place during `LateUpdate()` and we can run into race conditions and have incorrect order of execution of abilities.
+Here we're using [`AbilityManager.EnqueueAbility<T>(string)`](xref:LobsterFramework.AbilitySystem.AbilityManager.EnqueueAbility``1(System.String)) for ability invokation, note that this call should only be done during `Update()` or `FixedUpdate()` or anywhere before `LateUpdate()` since the ability execution will take place right before `LateUpdate()` and the ability will not be runned during the current frame if being enqueued during `LateUpdate()`.
 When we enter playmode and spam left clicks, we can see the output of the ability on the console.
 Additionally, we can use `AbilityManager` inspector to edit ability data in real time.
 The changes won't get saved to the disk unless the `Save` button is clicked.
 You can also use `Save As` button to store a copy of the `AbilityData` somewhere else.

 ![example1-run](../resources/example1-run.gif)